shamirlabs/docs/docs/testnet/install/manual/prepare/own-clients.md

 ---
-title: "A) Use your existing ETH clients"
+title: "Option 1: Run Diva using your existing ETH clients"
 hide_table_of_contents: false
 ---